 Of important note, Richwood is also a town of artists.
 Richwood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Richwood’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.86% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Richwood is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Richwood’s overall crime rate is lower than average for the country.

-Richwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Richwood doesn't have a public transportation system that people use for their commute.

 The per capita income in Richwood in 2022 was $61,926, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $247,704 for a family of four.